on-nix/python/README.md

 ## Creating Python environments with many applications and libraries

-For a more complex use case where you are using many projects it's a good idea to describe a Python environment.
+For more complex use cases where you are using many projects it's a good idea to describe a Python environment with Nix.

 For example: